Paul Gauguin: Legacy

 The Japanese styled Gauguin Museum, opposite the Botanical Gardens of Papeari in Papeari, Tahiti, contains some exhibits, documents, photographs, reproductions and original sketches and block prints of Gauguin and Tahitians.
 In 2003, the Paul Gauguin Cultural Center opened in Atuona in the Marquesas Islands.

 In 2014 the painting Fruits on a Table (1889), with an estimated value of between €10m and €30m (£8.3m to £24.8m), which had been stolen in London in 1970, was discovered in Italy.
 The painting, together with a work by Pierre Bonnard, had been bought by a Fiat employee in 1975, at a railway lost property sale, for 45,000 lira (about £32).

+The asteroid 10136 Gauguin in the main asteroid belt, discovered in 1993 by Eric Walter Elst at the European Southern Observatory, was named in his honor.

 Gauguin and colonialism

 In the 21st century, Gauguin's Primitivist representations of Tahiti and its people have been a subject of controversy and renewed scholarly attention.
-His depictions of Polynesian women have been described as "racial fantasy forged from a position of patriarchal, colonialist power" with some critics pointing to Gauguin's sexual relationships with teenage Tahitian girls.
+His depictions of Polynesian women have been described as "racial fantasy forged from a position of patriarchal, colonialist power" with some critics pointing to Gauguin's sexual exploitation of Tahitian girls.
+He has been characterized as a "serial rapist" and "sex tourist” who gave some of his three Tahitian wives syphilis.

+Gauguin wrote on the topic of the Tahitian woman that "[she] lives almost as do animals […] like she-cats, she bites when in heat and claws as if coition were painful.
+She asks to be raped. […] Giving her a good beating every week [makes her] obey a little.
+She thinks very poorly of the lover who does not beat her."

-In contrast, a 2025 biography Wild Thing: A Life of Paul Gauguin by Sue Prideaux describes Gauguin as believing in gender and culture equity, following local Polynesian customs, having the approval of his Danish wife with respect to his works, and as a defender of the locals against the French colonialist oppression.
+In contrast, a 2025 biography, Wild Thing: A Life of Paul Gauguin by Sue Prideaux, describes Gauguin as believing in gender and culture equity, following local Polynesian customs, having the approval of his Danish wife with respect to his works, and as a defender of the locals against the French colonialist oppression.